closeio/making.close.com/_posts/2023-12-20-ultimate-guide-to-timestamps/index.md

 Specifically, timestamps.
 We use timestamps on all activities logged in the app: Things like when a note was written, when an email was received, when a call was made, etc.

 Why put much thought into this?
-Well, we have a lot of views where we have a collection of messages (Inbox) or activities (Lead page) where this information is displayed repeatedly.
+Well, we have a number of views with collections of messages (Inbox) or activities (Lead page) where this information is displayed repeatedly.

 Our main goals are:
 - Don't make the user think
-- Only display what's necessary (and hide the rest)
+- Only display what's necessary (and omit the rest)

 ## General Formatting
-- Use abbreviations for months (quicker to parse than numerals)
+- Use abbreviations for months
   - `Oct`, `Nov`, `Dec`
 - Omit periods in abbreviations
   - `Oct 12`,  `7:28 pm`